officelifehq/officelife/docs/introduction.md

 ### Employee's address

 Employees can set their home address on their profile page.
 HR representatives and administrators also have the possibility to set an address on behalf of the employee.
-Once an address is set, Kakene will automatically pull a map to visualize this address on the employee's profile page.
+Once an address is set, OfficeLife will automatically pull a map to visualize this address on the employee's profile page.

 A note on privacy: an employee's complete address is only shown to the employee himself, or to employees with the HR or administrator roles.
 When a regular employee goes to see the profile of another employee, he will only see a partial address, aka the city and the country.
 The map that is displayed, only shows the city as well, on purpose.